 How to Beat a DUI

-The case you’re facing is not unwinnable.
-The evidence used in legal cases is far more ambiguous and open to challenge than most people believe.
-DUI lawyers are trained to spot holes in the evidence against you, and use this to leverage a good outcome.
+The case you are facing is not unwinnable.
+The evidence used in legal matters is far more ambiguous and open to challenge than most people believe.
+DUI lawyers are trained to spot holes in the evidence against you and use this to leverage a good outcome.

 The strategies a lawyer uses include:

 - Questioning the arrest.
-Law enforcement officers are legally bound to follow certain procedures when arresting a suspect.
-But sometimes they slip up.
-If this was true in your case, it means your rights were violated, and the case against you could be thrown out.
+Law enforcement officers are legally bound to follow specific procedures when arresting a suspect, but sometimes they slip up.
+If this was true in your case, your rights were violated, and the case against you could be thrown out.

 - Challenging the evidence.
 Even though breathalyzer and blood test results are considered scientific, they are prone to errors.
-If the machines used were not calibrated properly, or if lab procedures were not followed, your lawyer may be able to get the evidence suppressed.
-This unravels the prosecution’s case.
+If the machines used were not calibrated correctly, or if lab procedures were not followed, your lawyer may be able to get the evidence suppressed which unravels the prosecution’s case.

 - Detective work.
-Your lawyer will look at witness statements and research every page of your case’s documentation.
-They’ll search for any subtle inconsistencies and use them to discredit the arresting officers or the evidence.
+Your lawyer will examine witness statements and research every page of your case’s documentation.
+They will search for subtle inconsistencies and use them to discredit the arresting officers or the evidence.

 - Negotiation.
 Many DUIs never even go to trial.
-A DUI lawyer is a seasoned negotiator, and might be able to persuade the prosecution that your case isn’t worth their time so that they cut you a deal.
+A DUI lawyer is a seasoned negotiator and might be able to persuade the prosecution that your case is not worth their time, so they cut you a deal.

 These tactics can completely reverse a DUI case.
-The charges against you might be reduced to something less severe, or even dropped entirely.
+The charges against you might be reduced to less severe or even dropped entirely.